evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

 - **Scheduled refreshes:** Daily (or more frequent) data updates to your project.
 - **Re-build on push:** Merge to your target branch to rebuild your project.

-## Get Early Access
+## Request Invite

-Evidence Cloud is currently in private beta.
-To get early access, sign up below.
+Evidence Cloud is currently invite-only, request one below.

-<a class="waitlist" href="https://du3tapwtcbi.typeform.com/to/kwp7ZD3q?utm_source=docs">Get Early Access</a>
+<a class="waitlist" href="https://du3tapwtcbi.typeform.com/to/kwp7ZD3q?utm_source=docs">Request Invite</a>

 ## How do I set up Evidence Cloud